enricllagostera/ponte/process/technical_design.md

    2. [x] Generate devlog compilation - basic
    3. [x] Generate a separate devlog source for each commit
       1. Checkboxes: Add commit logs; Add file from commit `devlog` footer; Add link to each build;
+4. Export
+	1. [ ] **Add rich-text docx to md text sources**
-4. Compilations
+5. Compilations
-   1. [ ] Generate a docx from a folder compilation (glob pattern)
+   1. [ ] **Generate a text source from a folder as a compilation (glob or hand picked)**
       1. Radio group: In all commits the folder is found; Last existing commit; In specific commit(s);
-5. Visualizations
+6. Visualizations
    1. [ ] Generate a chronological timeline of commits that shows passage of time between commits;
    2. [ ] Generate a topological timeline of commits that shows a linear ordered sequence of commits;
-6. [ ] Playable builds
+7. Playable builds
-	1. [ ] Create a URI handler (see Electron Deep Link feature) that will open a specific version of the app that can run web builds from the local commits or show a list of build folders, one for each commit.
+	1. [ ] Create a URI handler (see Electron Deep Link feature) that will open a specific version of the app that can run web-based playable builds from the local commits.
+Alternatively, show a list of build folders per commit.

 ## QDPX format notes